 Graduates of the East Slavic Philology / Russian Philology major have:

-- in-depth knowledge and skills in written and spoken communication in the major field of study and in a Western European language of your choice,
+- knowledge and skills in written and spoken communication in the major language of study and in a Western European language of your choice,

 - communicative competence in general and specialised language, profiled for general communication and mediation in international economic and trade relations,